sfc-gh-dwilczak/tutorials/docs/aws/readme.md

 ```

 YOU HAVE LOADED DATA FROM S3!

 | file                                | status | rows_parsed | rows_loaded | error_limit | errors_seen |
 |-------------------------------------|--------|-------------|-------------|-------------|-------------|
 | s3://danielwilczak/json/sample.json | LOADED | 1           | 1           | 1           | 0           |

+## Snow Pipe (Bonus):
-## (Bonus) Lets create a pipe to automate copying data into a table.
+Lets create a pipe to automate copying data into a table.

 1. Create the file format, table and pipe in snowflake.
 This approach automates the process so you don't have to manually name all the columns.